Bryan De La Cruz Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 25th across all MLB pitching staffs.
+- The Nationals' 4.64 team ERA ranks 25th across all league pitching staffs.

-- The Nationals rank 25th in baseball in home runs allowed (93 total, 1.4 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs surrendered (93 total, 1.3 per game).

-- His last appearance was on Tuesday, June 6 against the Arizona Diamondbacks, when the righty tossed four innings, surrendering four earned runs while giving up five hits.
+- The lefty's most recent time out came on Wednesday against the Houston Astros, when he tossed five innings, surrendering two earned runs while allowing four hits.

-- The 26-year-old has amassed a 6.10 ERA and 6.7 strikeouts per nine innings across seven games this season, while allowing a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.